Ecwid/new-job/IP-Addr-Counter.md

 - The completed assignment should be posted on GitHub

 ---
-Before submitting an assignment, it makes sense to check it out on this [file](https://ecwid-vgv-storage.s3.eu-central-1.amazonaws.com/ip_addresses.zip).
+Before submitting an assignment, it will be nice to check how it handles this [file](https://ecwid-vgv-storage.s3.eu-central-1.amazonaws.com/ip_addresses.zip).
 Attention - the file weighs about 20Gb, and unzips to about 120Gb.